-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is \$700 Self Only or \$1,400, Self Plus One and Self and Family under the High Option and \$850 Self Only or \$1,700 Self Plus One and Self and Family under the Standard Option.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is \$850 Self Only or \$1,700 Self Plus One and Self and Family under the Standard Option.
 Your actual deductible may be reduced by your participation in activities that fund your Health Incentive Account (HIA). - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - We will provide medical review criteria or reasons for treatment plan denials to enrollees, members, or providers upon request or as otherwise required. - OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
 OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.

-Benefit Description pay · year deductible Note: The calendar year deducti We say "(No de Note: The calendar year deductible applies to many of the benefits in this Section.
-We say "(No deductible)" when it does not apply.
-Professional services High Option Standard Option We cover professional services by licensed professional mental health and substance use disorder treatment practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists. \$15 per outpatient office visit (No Deductible) 15% of the Plan allowance for other covered services \$20 per outpatient office visit (No Deductible) 20% of the Plan allowance for other covered services Diagnosis and treatment of psychiatric conditions, mental illness, or mental disorders.
-Services include: • Diagnostic evaluation Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy) Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment Treatment and counseling (including individual or group therapy visits) Diagnosis and treatment of alcoholism and drug use, including detoxification, treatment and counseling Professional charges for intensive outpatient treatment in a provider's office or other professional setting
+Benefit Description You pay After the calendar year deductible Note: The calendar year deductible We say "(No deduc applies to many of the benefits in this Section. etible)" when it does not apply.
+Professional services Standard Option We cover professional services by licensed professional mental health and substance use disorder treatment practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists. \$20 per outpatient office visit (No Deductible)20% of the Plan allowance for other covered services Diagnosis and treatment of psychiatric conditions, mental illness, or mental disorders.
+Services include: Diagnostic evaluation • Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy) • Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment Treatment and counseling (including individual or group therapy visits) • Diagnosis and treatment of alcoholism and drug use, including detoxification, treatment and counseling • Professional charges for intensive outpatient treatment in a provider's office or other professional setting Electroconvulsive therapy